cleverpush/cleverpush-developer-docs/docs/sdks/android/methods.md

 <!--END_DOCUSAURUS_CODE_TABS-->

+## Mark/Unmark Subscription As Test

+You can mark or unmark a subscription as a test subscription.

-## Mark Subscription As Test
+### Mark Subscription As Test

 (Available from version 1.35.26)

-To mark a subscription as test.
+Marks the current subscription as a test subscription.

-Call this after CleverPush is initialized and a subscription ID exists.
+Call this method after CleverPush has been initialized and a subscription ID is available.

 <!--DOCUSAURUS_CODE_TABS-->